Computing the ideal class monoid of an order: Introduction

 \subsection{Acknowledgments}

-The author would like to thank Jonas Bergstr\"om for helpful discussions and Rachel Newton, Christophe Ritzhentaler, Peter Stevenhagen and Marco Streng for comments on a previous version of the paper, which is part of the author's Ph.D thesis \cite{MarPhDThesis18}.
-The author wish to thank J\"urgen Kl\"uners for pointing out the reference \cite{HusertPhDThesis17}.
+The author would like to thank Jonas Bergstr\"om for helpful discussions and Rachel Newton, Christophe Ritzenthaler, Peter Stevenhagen and Marco Streng for comments on a previous version of the paper, which is part of the author's Ph.D thesis \cite{MarPhDThesis18}.
+The author wishes to thank J\"urgen Kl\"uners for pointing out the reference \cite{HusertPhDThesis17}.
+We thank Bettina Eick, Tommy Hofmann and Eamonn O'Brien for allowing us to read an early version of their article \cite{EickHofmannOBrien19}.
+We are grateful to the anonymous referee of the \textit{Journal of London Mathematical Society} for reading the paper carefully and providing thoughtful comments.